netconomy/eslint-config-netconomy/README.md

-# ESLint Configuration use by Netconomy
+# ESLint Configuration used by Netconomy

-This is the ESLint base configuration use by Netconomy for our projects.
+This is the ESLint base configuration used by Netconomy for our projects.
 We provide the following presets:

 * `eslint-config-netconomy/react`